PiscatorX/piscator-pipeline/README.md

 # Piscator

-A [nexflow](https://www.nextflow.io/) computational pipeline for rapid evaluation primers or oligonucleotided used in the Polymerase Chain Reaction (PCR) for amplicon-based metagenomics.
+Piscator is a  [nexflow](https://www.nextflow.io/) computational pipeline for rapid evaluation primers or oligonucleotided used in the Polymerase Chain Reaction (PCR) for amplicon-based metagenomics.

 ## Getting Started